-To help all our students reach their potential and make an effective transition from school to higher education and work, Wimbledon College is committed to delivering a high standard of Careers Education, Information, Advice and Guidance.
+To help all our students reach their potential and make an effective transition from school to further education, higher education and work, Wimbledon College is committed to delivering a high standard of Careers Education, Information, Advice and Guidance.

 We aim to

 - support our students’ decision-making as they approach transitions and have to make choices,

 - inform, encourage and inspire them as they consider their future options, and

 - help them understand and develop their employability skills as they prepare for the world of work.

 James Skinner - Assistant Headteacher & Careers Lead